MTeeeee/DevOps-Demoproject/README.md

 The purpose behind this is that e.g. web developers can easily start up a development environment to test their projects.

+The developer can set up the development environment as he needs it.

 You can see the setup of the infrastructure in the screenshot.